How Do I Name a Guardian for My Children?

 Your estate is quite simply everything that you own, any place in the world, including:

-- Any property owned by a trust, over which you have a significant control.
+Any property owned by a trust, over which you have significant control.

 When someone passes away, his or her property must somehow pass to another person.
 In the United States, any competent adult has the right to choose the manner in which his or her assets are distributed after his or her passing.
 (The main exception to this general rule involves what is called a “spousal right of election” which prohibits the complete disinheritance of a spouse in most states.)
 A proper estate plan involves strategies to minimize potential estate taxes and settlement costs, as well as coordinating what would happen with all your possessions, home, investments, your business, life insurance, employee benefits (such as a 401K plan), and other property in the event of death or disability.
 A good estate plan should include directions to carry out your wishes regarding health care matters.
 If you ever are unable to give the directions yourself, someone you trust will know when you would want them to authorize extraordinary measures and when you would prefer they pull the plug.